-- DEBUG - <program name=""></program> - ON <medium name=""></medium> explanation <program name=""></program> This is the name of the program that will be attached to an interactive debug session.
-The file must contain executable object code and must be stored on the disk or diskpack entered as <medium name=""> if specified.
-Otherwise, it will be stored on disk.</medium> <medium name=""></medium> This refers to the name of the storage device where the desired program is stored.
-The <medium name=""> can be one of the following choices:</medium> DISK This looks for the desired program on 100-byte media only.
+- DEBUG - <program name=""></program> · · · · · · · · · · · · · · · · · · · ON <medium name=""> </medium> executable object code and must be stored on the disk or diskpack entered as <medium name> if specified.
+Otherwise, it will be stored on disk.

+<program name>

+<medium name>

+This is the name of the program that will be attached to an interactive debug session.
+The file must contain

+This refers to the name of the storage device where the desired program is stored.
+The <medium name> can be one of the following choices:

+DISK This looks for the desired program on 100-byte media only.
 If the program is not found, an error message is displayed on the ODT.

-PACK This looks for the desired program on all of the system's unrestricted diskpacks.
+This looks for the desired program on all of the system's unrestricted diskpacks.
 If the program is not found, an error message is displayed on the ODT.
 The program cannot be found unless it is stored in 180-byte code file format.

-To ensure that the program is stored in the correct format, copy it onto the diskpack using the PCOPY utility or compile the program using the <code file media ID&gt; option of the COMPILE (Compile Program) command.</code A diskpack family name This looks for the desired program on the diskpacks of the entered family name.
+> To ensure that the program is stored in the correct format, copy it onto the diskpack using the PCOPY utility or compile the program using the option of the COMPILE (Compile Program) command.

+A diskpack This looks for the desired program on family name the diskpacks of the entered family name.
 If the program is not found, an error message is displayed on the ODT.